-There is a dedicated Limited English Proficiency Monitor at the facility.
-There are certified staff throughout the agency that can be called upon to provide interpretation when needed, including American Sign Language.
+upon to provide interpretation when needed, including American Sign Language.
 The facility identifies LEP inmates and disabled inmates at admission.
 However, there is limited resources for LEP material in a language other than English as well as no systems to identify LEP reading capabilities or to identify reading disabilities for English speaking inmates.

-CAP: Ensure that all facility PREA documents for inmates are available in Spanish (the main LEP language), provide a system to ensure that the material is available to LEP inmates, and provide these documents to the auditor as proof of completion.
+CAP: Ensure that all facility PREA documents for inmates is available in Spanish (the main LEP language), provide a system to ensure that the material is available to LEP inmates, and provide these documents to the auditor as proof of completion.
 Create a system to identify inmates with reading disabilities as well as LEP inmates who can speak and understand English verbally, but cannot read English.
 Provide to the auditor the procedures for identification of systems to address reading disabilities.
 Provide proof of training for commitment staff.